IPcl.runOnPcl

 );

-// Execute via PCL.
-This contract calls itself through the PCL gate.
+// Execute via PCL — this contract calls itself through the PCL gate.

-PCL_CONTRACT.runOnPcl(address(this), data, 0);
+PCL.runOnPcl(address(this), data, 0);

 return true;